darklang/docs/docs/contributing/getting-started.md

 - Go to #contributors and ask Paul Biggar to be added to the repo
 - Follow the [First contribution](#first-contribution) guide below to make your first contribution
-- Then, if you have a specific thing you'd like to build, talk to Paul in Slack and he can help you get that shipped.
+- Then, if you have a specific thing you'd like to build, talk to Paul in Slack, and he can help you get that shipped.
 If you don't have a specific thing, Paul can help you get one.

 # Set up the repo

 ***Reminder: Dark is proprietary software, not open source!
 Do not share it.***

-Once you've been added to the repo, you'll be able to access https://github.com/darklang/dark, which is a monorepo containing the main OCaml backend, the editor (client in Bucklescript), as well as some auxilliary services used to run the Dark infrastructure.
+Once you've been added to the repo, you'll be able to access https://github.com/darklang/dark, which is a monorepo containing the main OCaml backend, the editor (client in Bucklescript), as well as some auxiliary services used to run the Dark infrastructure.

 - Run through the installation instructions in the [README](https://github.com/darklang/dark/blob/master/README.md)
 - You should now be running `./scripts/builder --compile --test --watch` and seeing a completed build.